After you create a website for your brand, you need to get out there and let people know you’re open for business.

 Provide better customer service.
 Even if you’re not handling technical support on social media, simply being there to answer questions for interested prospects or existing customers gives you another opportunity to demonstrate how much they matter (and to show others curious about your brand how attentive you really are).

 Get more accurate data.
-You know who your audience is, but the metrics you get from social engagement can tell you a lot more about their story and inform how to better connect with them.
+You know who your audience is, but the metrics you get from social engagement and social signals can tell you a lot more about their story and inform how to better connect with them.